-Due to the impact of COVID-19 in 2020, global air traffic has significantly declined and stringent measures have been taken to slow the expansion of the pandemic.
-Several constraints were imposed and restrictions continue to have a major impact on global aviation industry.
+Negative impacts of COVID-19 over aviation industry have continued in 2021.
 We draw attention to Note 2.8 to the consolidated financial statements, which describes the Group's assessments regarding the effects of the Covid-19 pandemic.
 Our opinion is not qualified in respect of this matter.